-Symptom Possible Solutions No LEDs illuminate Antenna controller appears to be dead Check for: • ~12VDC between the rear of the power jack J2 and chassis ground: If measurement is bad: Not plugged in or no power at wall outlet Faulty wall adapter SVDC between the output of the 5V linear regulator and chassis ground.
+Symptom Possible Solutions No LEDs illuminate Check for: If measurement is bad: Antenna controller appears to be dead • ~12VDC between the rear of the power socket J2 and chassis ground: Not plugged in or no power at wall outlet Faulty wall adapter ~5VDC between the output of the 5V linear regulator and chassis ground.
 If incorrect voltage, check for 12VDC on the input pin.
 If there is not 12V on the input pin, then there is a faulty solder joint.
 If there is 12V on the input pin, then U2 (LM7805) is faulty. ~12VDC between the output of the 12V linear regulator and chassis ground: If incorrect voltage, check for 12VDC on the input pin.
 If there is not 12V on the input pin, then there is a faulty solder joint.
 If there is 12V on the input pin, then U3 (LM7812) is faulty.
+No LEDs illuminate Check for: If measurement is bad: Antenna controller appears to be dead (continued) Check to see if the microcontroller is getting power: 5 vdc between pin 11 and chassis ground. • Bad solder joint in the circuit path between the 5V linear regulator (U2) and pin 11 of the microcontroller.